vivek-lakhani-1/nike-web/README.md

 ## Contribution

 Feel free to fork this repository and contribute your own ideas and improvements!
 Pull requests are always welcome.
-**Let's elevate your footwear game with this dynamic and stylish Nike landing page!**.
+**Let's elevate your footwear game with this dynamic and stylish Nike landing page!**